MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 When you're capacity planning for a virtualized environment, there are two levels you need to consider: the host level and the guest level.
 At the host level, you must identify the peak periods of your business cycle.
 Because scheduling guest threads on the CPU for a virtual machine is similar to getting AD DS threads on the CPU for a physical machine, we still recommend you use 40% to 60% of the underlying host.
 At the guest level, because the underlying thread scheduling principles are unchanged, we also still recommend you keep CPU usage within the 40% to 60% range.

 In a direct-mapped scenario with one guest per host, you must bring in all capacity planning estimates you've done in the previous sections in order to make your estimate.
-For a shared host scenario, there's about 10% impact on the efficiency of the underlying processors, which means if a site needs 10 CPUs at a target of 40%, the recommended amount of virtual CPUs you should allocate across all *N* guests would be 11.
+For a shared host scenario, there's about 10% impact on the efficiency of the underlying processors, which means if a site needs 10 CPUs at a target of 40%, the recommended number of virtual CPUs you should allocate across all *N* guests would be 11.
 In sites with mixed distributions of physical and virtual servers, this modifier only applies to the virtual machines (VMs).
 For example, in an *N* + 1 scenario, one physical or direct-mapped server with 10 CPUs is almost equal to one guest with 11 CPUs on a host with 11 more CPUs reserved for the DC.

 While you're analyzing and calculating how many CPUs you need to support AD DS load, keep in mind that if you plan to purchase physical hardware, the types of hardware available on the market may not map exactly to your estimates.
-With virtualization, that isn't a problem.
-It decreases the effort needed for you to add compute capacity to a site, as you can add as many CPUs with the exact specifications you want to a VM.
+However, you don't have that problem when you use virtualization.
+Using VMs decreases the effort needed for you to add compute capacity to a site, as you can add as many CPUs with the exact specifications you want to a VM.
 However, virtualization doesn't eliminate your responsibility to accurately evaluate how much compute power you need to guarantee your underlying hardware is available when guests need more CPU.
 As always, remember to plan ahead for growth.

 ### Virtualization calculation summary example